 The SEAT Ibiza is a stylish small family car that’s surprisingly big inside, but its cabin looks a little dull and feels cheap in places – it’s still worthy of a place on your shortlist though.

-The Ibiza’s sharp, angular body looks great from almost every angle but its interior’s pretty boring in comparison.
+The SEAT Ibiza’s sharp, angular body looks great from almost every angle but its interior’s pretty boring in comparison.
 It comes with a few body-coloured strips but swathes of hard black plastics dominate the dashboard, centre console and doors and there’s no soft-touch dashboard like you get in the Fiesta.
 The front seats come with a decent range of adjustment as standard but no models are offered with the option of lumbar support to ease backache on long drives, and you only get a front centre armrest in top-spec models.

-The basic five-inch black and white infotainment screen fitted to entry-level S models feels pretty old-fashioned but the large 8.0-inch unit in SE models and above is a huge step forward.
+The basic five-inch black and white infotainment screen fitted to entry-level S cars feels pretty old-fashioned but the large 8.0-inch unit in SE models and above is a huge step forward.
 It looks sharp, is easy to use and is available with optional Apple CarPlay, Android Auto and MirrorLink systems so you can use your phone’s sat-nav and music apps on the Ibiza’s screen.

-Also the Ibiza’s boot is an impressive size for a small car.
-It has 355 litres compared to the Fiesta‘s 292 litres and has a large square opening so it’s fairly easy to load large items.
+Also the SEAT Ibiza’s boot is an impressive size for a small car.
+It has 355 litres compared to the Fiesta’s 292 litres and has a large square opening so it’s fairly easy to load large items.
 Fold the seats down and the boot floor is nearly completely flat.
 There’s room for some valuables under the false floor, too, and a few handy hooks will stop your shopping bags rolling around.
-It’s a shame split-folding seats are only available on SE models and above though, so go for one of those models if you want to carry long loads and rear passengers.
+It’s a shame split-folding seats are only available on SE cars and above though, so go for one of those models if you want to carry long loads and rear passengers.

 You can get the SEAT Ibiza with three 1.0-litre petrol engines and a 1.5-litre engine and a selection of diesels.
 The pick of the range is the 95hp petrol that’ll return around 50mpg.
 It’s reasonably quiet at speed but makes a rumbling sound a bit like a diesel if you accelerate hard.